Plan Summary Menu

 Your contribution rate is a set dollar amount that your covered employer is required to pay into the Pension Trust for your covered employment.
 It is based on a formula contained in your pension agreement and is determined through negotiations between your employer and your local union.
 Your contribution rate may be defined as an hourly, daily, weekly or monthly amount.

 How much your employer contributes to the Pension Trust for your covered employment greatly affects the amount of your monthly benefit.
+Examples in Table 2 show how your benefit builds up faster as your contribution rate increases.

 Types of Contributions